hawtio/hawtio-ui/README.md

 Whenever the build completes the compiled .js file will be put into the target directory.
 Don't forget to first do a `gulp build` without this flag before committing changes!

+### Working on the code

+Have a look at the hawtio 2.x [overview document](https://github.com/hawtio/hawtio/blob/master/docs/Overview2dotX.md) under "Getting Started" specifically.